 AdhereHealth + Papa

-AdhereHealth, a healthcare technology company has joined forces with Papa, a companionship platform company serving the elderly, blind, and disabled.
-Together, the two companies will pool resources to tackle SDoH such as loneliness, food insecurity, and transportation.
+AdhereHealth, a healthcare technology company, has joined forces with Papa, a companionship platform for the elderly, blind, and disabled.
+Together, the two companies will pool resources to tackle SDoH, such as loneliness, food insecurity, and transportation.
 Analytics and clinical workflows will help lead Papa Pals to evaluate an array of SDoH issues such as grocery shopping, housing chores, and transportation.
 AdhereHealth will employ “Papa Pals” to provide face-to-face support to people at risk for poor health outcomes.
 The partnership is immediately accessible to over 20 million American’s covered by Medicare Advantage plans.

 America’s Health Insurance Plans